nitesh-pawar24/Quiz-Game/README.md

 # Quiz Game 🎮

 **Quiz Game** is a single-player, category-based quiz web app built with **React**.
-It features a clean, mobile-first UI with animated background support, timed questions (progress-bar timer), score tracking and history, and localStorage-backed persistence.
+It features a clean UI with animated background support, timed questions (progress-bar timer), score tracking and history, and localStorage-backed persistence.

 Live demo: _(add your Vercel/Netlify link here)_